xiezhiyuan1994/GlacierNet2_demo/README.md

 ## Please download and add the topotoolbox to the path, such as: (addpath(genpath('topotoolbox path'));
 ###### The topotoolbox can be download from: https://github.com/wschwanghart/topotoolbox

+## Also, please download the demo data from:

 ## main script files includes
 ###### 1) CNN_processing_demo.m
 ###### 2) GlacierNet2_terminus_impoving_SCAZ_estimation_demo.m